Orange, Texas: History

 After the war, the peace-time population decreased to about 35,000.
 At this time, the Navy Department announced it had selected Orange as one of eight locations where it would store reserve vessels.
 The area of the shipyards provided a favorable location, as the Sabine River furnished an abundant supply of fresh water to prevent saltwater corrosion.

 Also during this period, the local chemical plants expanded, which boosted the economy.
 The chemical industry continues today as a leading source of revenue to the area.
 The U.S. Naval Station became a Naval Inactive Ship Maintenance Facility in December 1975, retained 18.5 acres as a Navy and Marine Corps Reserve Center, but decommissioned the center completely in September 2008.

 The Port of Orange became the home to the USS Orleck, one of the few naval ships remaining that was built at the Orange shipyards during World War II.
 The city of Orange sustained a direct hit from Hurricane Rita in 2005, causing damage to the ship.
-The city decreed that the ship be moved because, as it claimed, the city needed the dock space.
-Orleck was not allowed to return to the port due to politics (as the city council was wanting the ship cut up and sold for scrap and had a long-running feud with the Restoration Association), so a new location was sought, including one in Arkansas and Lake Charles, Louisiana, for a new home.
+The city decreed that the ship be moved and a new location was sought, including one in Arkansas and Lake Charles, Louisiana, for a new home.
 On May 6, 2009, the Lake Charles city council voted in favor of an ordinance authorizing the city to enter into a "Cooperative Endeavor Agreement" with USS Orleck.
 On May 20, 2010, the ship was moved to Lake Charles.
 The grand opening was on April 10, 2011.